Brendan-Bormann/caesar-cipher/README.md

   • First is the message to encode or decode
   • Second is the shift variation

+Please try to keep symbols out of it, as it only accepts ! ' all numbers, and spaces.

 Using this program, you can send and recieve secret messages!

 # WARNING #